zoransdimic-ai/foundations-of-existence/main-concept.en.md

 and

 $$
-\text{finiteness of an entity existing within that medium}.
+\text{finiteness of an entity existing within that medium}
 $$

 The Energieelement is not a “piece of discrete space.”
 It is a finite, smooth distribution of energy existing and propagating within a continuous $\{dt,3D,\epsilon,\mu\}$ medium.